-A tale wherein our Heroine, Merilance of the brave hands and stout heart, is spirited away to Fairyland and must there conquer many a great and perilous evil in order to save it.
+A tale wherein our Heroine, Merilance of the brave heart and stout hands, is spirited away to Fairyland and must there conquer many a great and perilous evil in order to save it.

 Dramatis Personae